 Module 3: Tableau – Introduction to Tableau, advance reports, interactive dashboards, etc.

 Module 4: Python – Basics, Statistical analysis in Python, etc.

 Module 5: Python – Machine Learning using Python with applications.

 Subscribe to our mailing list to get email notifications of new updated posts.

 So stay tuned for more articles and tutorials related to Data Science and Machine Learning.
-The frequency would be one post per week or I will increase the number of post as per my schedule.
-In case, you want to be in touch to ask questions or any other reason, please feel free to connect with me on any of these social media platforms.
+The frequency would be one post per week, or I will increase the number of posts as per my schedule.
+In case you want to be in touch to ask questions or any other reason, please feel free to connect with me on any of these social media platforms.